schuetzda/GwathTawar/README.md

 - [glm](https://github.com/g-truc/glm) is used as the math library
 - [imgui](https://github.com/ocornut/imgui) for the graphical user interface

-Make sure you have downloaded the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) , then clone recursively: git clone --recurse-submodule and run BuildScript.bat to build the project.
+Make sure you have downloaded the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/). **Important** make sure to select Shader Toolchain Debug Symbols in the install dialog.
+Then clone recursively: git clone --recurse-submodule https://github.com/schuetzda/GwathTawar and run BuildScript.bat to build the project.
 ![](https://github.com/schuetzda/GwathTawar/blob/main/screenshots/Screenshot%202025-03-26%20144801.png)